rajkorde/ExamGPTCloud/README.md

 - Data Protection:
   - Use HTTPS for all API communications.
   - Encrypt sensitive data at rest and in transit.
-  - All secrets are encoded inside SSM.
+  - All secrets are encrypted inside SSM.
 - Access Control:
   - Implement IAM roles with the least privilege principle.
   - Pre-signed URLs expire after a short duration.